 The issues that your LSP must master include:

 - Overcoming Text Truncation/Erroneous Word Breaks.
 Being attentive to words or sentences that may become truncated or wrongly aligned, resulting in them becoming grammatically wrong or meaningless.
-Understandably, it's usually a design team that compounds display issues in other languages as they prefer to maximise content displays to tailor-fit the original (source) content in a given page layout.
+Understandably, it's usually a design team that compounds display issues in other languages as they prefer to maximize content displays to tailor-fit the original (source) content in a given page layout.

 - Consider some languages have much longer words, for example Indonesian, German, etc. Or languages written with diacritics, such as Arabic, Thai and Vietnamese, which have their marks or accents added at the top or bottom of certain letters.
 Blocking out these marks or accents could be viewed as typographical errors or obvious mistakes in the target language content.
 This will not be an issue if the page design elements cater to field size flexibility.